tativelasco/mywebsite/content/_index.md

 * [LinkedIn](https://www.linkedin.com/in/tatianavelascoro/)

 ### Research Interest
-My research focuses in the intersection between college attainment and the labor market, and on how policies can improve equity for youth in different context.
+I study the relation between schooling and labor market outcomes.
+My research applies concepts and methods from the social and economic networks literature to the study of education policies and economic inequality.

 ### Work in progress